DmytroShevchenko-cs/DB_Labs/lab3/README.md

 # Before run a docker compose you must:

--edit `docker-compose.yml` (Change a props for connecting to postgres) -edit `appsettings.json` (Change a connection string to db using props from docker-compose file)
+- edit `docker-compose.yml` (Change a props for connecting to postgres)

+- edit `appsettings.json` (Change a connection string to db using props from docker-compose file)

 # Run
 1. Open project in terminal and use `docker-compose build` command for build the project